ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 pass-the-turn pile on t4 that lets me Duress first for some protection.
 I take a Counterspell but they brainstorm into a Force and shut me down.

--2 Lotus Petal, -2 Preordain, -1 Island, +1 Thoughtseize, +2 Abrupt Decay, +1
+-2 Lotus Petal, -2 Preordain, -1 Island
-Tropical Island, + 1 Sylvan Library
++1 Thoughtseize, +2 Abrupt Decay, +1 Tropical Island, + 1 Sylvan Library

 G2: Early on I Duress a Force and land Library, which their Flusterstorms can't counter.
 I aggressively draw cards with Library and around turn 5 I Discard one